keeffEoghan/yonder-site/notes.md

             - Determine shape path's winding, to reduce "flips":
                 - Work out the [winding clockwiseness](https://stackoverflow.com/questions/1165647/how-to-determine-if-a-list-of-polygon-points-are-in-clockwise-order)
                 - Reverse metaball path if needed.
-            - Align starting points, to reduce "turns":
-                - Could also be generalised to split the metaball at *every* point in the shape...
     - Drag/slide holds and fade background.
     - Speckled tiling background.
         - Configurable?